Access your student wellbeing services

 The transition to university guide by Student Minds will help you be successful on campus, focusing on time management, relationships, identity, finances and so much more.

-The University has gathered helpful information and resources online to help with coping with change, building resistance and dealing with culture shock on its Adapting Well page on the University's Students website
+Find helpful information and resources about coping with change, building resistance and dealing with culture shock on the University's Adapting Well webpage:

 The University's Student Disability Service is available to give advice on attending the University with a disability and to organise academic support and advice for students with disabilities.

-The University Chaplaincy offers mindfulness sessions, yoga classes, and a multi-faith sanctuary.
+The University Chaplaincy Service provides a safe and welcoming hub for people of all faiths and none, offering mindfulness sessions, yoga classes, and a multi-faith sanctuary.

 Help in a crisis

-You are able to access the University and local services in times you are facing a student crisis.
+You can access the University and local services in times you are facing a crisis.